Moving to South Africa

 Education is compulsory for children aged seven to 15 in South Africa.
 However, there are nurseries, infant schools, colleges and universities for both South African nationals and expats children should they want to be part of all three tiers of the education system.

-Standards in public schools vary throughout South Africa as each province is responsible for how they spend their budget- education isn’t always a priority for those in charge.
-Generally speaking, those who attend public schools receive a low standard of teaching.
-However, the public schools in the wealthier areas of larger cities have much better reputations and many expat children attend these to make South African friends and learn about the culture first-hand.
+Standards in public schools vary throughout South Africa as each province is responsible for how they spend their budget.
+Some public schools may of a lower standard than some expats are used to, however, the public schools in the wealthier areas of larger cities have much better reputations.
+Many expat children attend these to make South African friends and learn about the culture first-hand.

-Despite these excellent public schools, the vast majority of expat parents choose private or international schools for their children.
-Fees for international school are higher but both institutions offer internationally-recognised exams and fantastic levels of teaching and facilities.
+Even with these high quality public schools, many expat parents choose private or international schools for their children.
+Fees for international school are higher but both institutions offer internationally recognised exams and fantastic levels of teaching and facilities.

 Interestingly, children who attended private or international schools in South Africa have excellent acceptance rates into further education worldwide.